 "Students can prepare for their careers by seeking the advice of mentors, professors and the team at the Center for Career and Professional Development," Casey said.
 "Our goal is to provide students with the tools needed to plan the path, talk through the bumps along the way and cheer you on as you go."

 Don't be afraid to make an appointment with a career counselor to discuss your concerns or hesitations.
-That's what they're there for! \ the Mindfulness Center & Interfaith Center, also offered a place for students to be heard during this controversial time.
+That's what they're there for! \clubsuit